agile-students-fall2025/4-final-camp/README.md

 ##  Example Use Case

 A photography student needs a DSLR camera for a weekend project.
 Using **CAMP**, they log in with their NetID, browse available items, and reserve a camera from the Arts Centre.
 They receive automated reminders before pickup and return deadlines.
-Meanwhile, staff can view real-time borrowing records, send overdue alerts, and track all transactions in one dashboard — no spreadsheets or manual emails required.
+Meanwhile, staff can view real-time borrowing records, send overdue alerts, and track all transactions in one dashboard with no need for spreadsheets or manual emails.

 ---

-## 👨‍💻 Team Members
+## Team Members

 - [Saad Iftikhar](https://github.com/saad-iftikhar)
 - [Talal Naveed](https://github.com/TalalNaveed)